MultiSafepay/docs/content/payment-methods/card-payments.md

 - You **cannot** refund more than the original transaction.
 - Whether or not the refund is visible to the customer depends on the issuer's system.
 - Depending on the issuer, the amount may not appear directly on the customer's card.
 We recommend that they contact the issuer.
-If they need an acquirer reference number (ARN), you can find this in your [MultiSafepay dashboard](https://merchant.multisafepay.com/) in the transaction details.
+If they need an acquirer reference number (ARN), you can find this in your <a href="https://merchant.multisafepay.com/" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> in the transaction details.
 - You can process refunds via MultiSafepay for up to 180 days after payment was completed.
 - MultiSafepay sends refunds to the <<glossary:issuer>> within 1 business day.
 - You can cancel a refund while the status is **Initialized** or **Reserved**.
 For more information, see [Cancellation](/docs/refund-payments#cancellation).